-Grace Frank worked as a copy editor, city editor, reporter and news designer for leading American newspapers, including The New York Times and The International Herald Tribune, for many years.
-She has won numerous journalism awards, and was nominated for a Pulitzer Prize for an investigative series into eye surgeries wrongly conducted outside a clinical trial.
+Grace Frank has worked as an editor and reporter for leading American newspapers, including The New York Times, The International Herald Tribune and the Tampa Tribune.
+She has won numerous journalism awards, including recognition as the best education reporter in Florida (an annual honor given by the statewide teachers' union) and was nominated for a Pulitzer Prize for an investigative series into eye surgeries wrongly conducted outside a clinical trial.

 The U.S. Food and Drug Administration (FDA) accepted Genentech‘s application requesting approval for risdiplam, its potential oral treatment for all types of spinal muscular atrophy (SMA), and gave it priority ...
 Read more